stoerr/CoDeveloperGPTengine/src/site/markdown/gpt.md

 Well, it's up to you whether you want to help OpenAI improving things with the results of your discussions.

 After doing all that you can have DallE generate a picture for your GPT.
 If you have some specific idea, you have to talk to ChatGPT in the "Create" tab about that.
+Or you upload [my proposal](/images/dalle/joinedkeyboard1.png).

 In the preview you can test your GPT.
 If it works (e.g. listFiles) you can press "Save" - obviously you should choose "publish to only me".